What Are Surrender Charges?

 If it is an annuity product with a surrender charge, make sure the benefits outweigh the lack of liquidity and flexibility.

-If you are looking for financial advice, you might consider working with a fee-only financial planner, as they cannot be compensated from the sale of investment or insurance products.
+If you are looking for financial advice, you might consider working with a fee-only financial planner, as they cannot be compensated for the sale of investment or insurance products.